jackpocket/worldpay-cnp/README.md

 )
 ```

-Keys prefixed with "@" will be serialized to an XML attribute, while all others become XML elements.
+Any keys prefixed with "@" will be serialized to an XML attribute, while all others become XML elements.
+Note that this does not apply to responses.

-The cnpAPI enforces the order of XML elements, so the hash keys provided must be in the same order.
+**IMPORTANT**: The cnpAPI enforces the order of XML elements, so the hash keys provided must be declared in the same order as it would if it were XML.

 For now, the library only supports cnpAPI online requests.
 No batch requests.

 ### Handling Responses

-The response is an underlying hash **in snake_case** form.
+The generic response object is essentially an underlying hash **in snake_case** form.
 No typed response objects.
-So considering the earlier Sale request example, we can use `dig` to retrieve specific values.
+So considering the earlier Sale request example, we can use `dig` to retrieve specific values from the response.

 ```ruby
 response.status_code